 No big deal... right?

-If you aren't using the same name professionally for all of your documents and visibility, you are diulting and confusing your professional identity, making yourself hard to find online.
+If you aren't using the same name professionally for all of your documents and visibility, you are diluting and confusing your professional identity, making yourself hard to find online.

 More than 90% of recruiters search online to learn more about job applicants.
 If you can't be found online because the name on your application and your LinkedIn Profile don't agree, you are losing opportunities.
 Count on it!